Zorozi/Calculator-App/README.md

 The calculator app has a simple and user-friendly interface that allows you to perform basic arithmetic operations.
 To use the app, click on the buttons to input the numbers and/or operators.
 You could also use the keyboard to input numbers and operators.

-Here is a bird's eye view of the features on the Calculator App:
+Here's a bird eye's view of the features on the Calculator App:

 - **Addition**: Use the "+" button to add two numbers together.
 - **Subtraction**: Use the "-" button to subtract one number from another.